The application deadline is Wednesday, Jan. 5, 2022, at 5 p.m.

-The University Of California Irvine Medical Center offers one Post-Graduate Year Two Pharmacy Resident in Infectious Diseases position, which is on candidate status for accreditation by ASHP and is sponsored by UC Irvine Medical Center.
+The University of California Irvine Medical Center offers one Post-Graduate Year Two Pharmacy Resident in Infectious Diseases position which is on candidate status for accreditation by ASHP and is sponsored by UCI Medical Center.
 Download this program overview (PDF) ›

 Period of Appointment: July 12, 2021 (New Employee Orientation) through July 15, 2022

 Salary: Approximately $53,949 annually

-Health Insurance: Medical, dental, and vision coverage through UC Irvine sponsored plans
+Health Insurance: Medical, dental, and vision coverage through UCI sponsored plans

 Vacation: 21 days accrued over the year.
-In order to maximize residency training, residents will be allowed two weeks of paid vacation leave for the residency year
+To maximize residency training, residents will be allowed 2 weeks of paid vacation leave for the residency year

 Paid Professional Leave: Two weeks (10 working days) are allowed to attend professional meetings (Infectious Diseases Society of America’s annual meeting, ASHP Mid-Year and UC Pharmacy Leadership Collaborative Conference)

 Learning experience descriptions

-UC Irvine Medical Center offers a number of Infectious Diseases Specialty Rotations, in addition to general rotations.
+UCI Medical Center offers a few Infectious Diseases Specialty Rotations, in addition to general rotations.
 A brief description of learning experiences that the PGY2-ID resident will participate is included in this document.
 For general learning experiences that both PGY1 and PGY2 residents participate, additional information is found in PharmAcademic®.